-- Position the bristles at a 45 degree angle to the base of the teeth, where the teeth and gums meet.
-This ensures that gumline around teeth will be effectively cleaned.
+- Position the bristles at a 45-degree angle to the base of the teeth, where the teeth and gums meet.
+This helps ensure that the gumline around teeth will be effectively cleaned.
 Periodontal disease starts when bacteria invade the gumline, so cleaning this area is very important.

 - Make sure you brush every surface of every tooth; the outside, the inside, the chewing surfaces, and even the back surfaces of the last teeth.

 - You may need to change the angle of the toothbrush, but always try and keep the bristles angled towards the gumline.
 As you move towards the inside of the front teeth you may need to use more of the tip of toothbrush.